HendersonAlec2212/data_base_construction_ETL/README.md

-** JOIN PNG HERE IF POSSIBLE **

-Data limitations included: paywalls; data lacking a study over time; and weapon data that was too generic making us unable to determine if the weapons were all firearms.
+Data limitations for the project included: paywalls; some data inconsistences or lacking over a peroid of time; and weapon data that was too generic making us unable to determine if the weapons were all firearms for some datasets.

 # Load
 After loading the data, we can run a detailed analysis to see if we can draw a correlation